Watch: Luxon says Govt snoozed in summer, now NZ loses

 National Party leader Chris Luxon says rest homes, retirement villages and at-risk communities must be flooded with boosters if New Zealand is to withstand Omicron.

-The Prime Minister said nine cases reported in the Nelson/Marlborough region were confirmed as the Omicron variant, involving a family who attended an event with more than 100 people.
+The Prime Minister said nine cases reported in the Nelson-Marlborough region were confirmed as the Omicron variant.

 Luxon addressed media this afternoon in Orewa, north of Auckland.

-"We've been slow on rollout, we've been slow on vaccine boosters," Luxon said this afternoon.
+"We've been slow on rollout, we've been slow on vaccine boosters," Luxon said.

 "We've been slow on ICU beds," he added.